veravolkova/CopilotHackathon/exercisefiles/dotnet/README.md

 ## Goal

-The goal of this exercise is to learn how to use GitHub Copilot, using an exercise that consist of building a REST API using .NET.
+The goal of this exercise is to learn how to use GitHub Copilot for building a REST API using .NET.

 ## Instructions